 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\Explorer

-To allow users to make changes in the Taskbar Settings in Windows 10, on the above step 5, change the value from
+To allow users to make changes in the Taskbar Settings in Windows 10, on step 5 above, change the value from 1 to 0.

 Note:- Users can still pin or unpin items in the taskbar after locking all taskbar settings in Windows 10.